 The initial project consisted of three separate parts: a mobile app for iOS and for Android, respectively, as well as a server-side component to gather provided data and package it up for the applications to use.

 The mobile applications allow users to see detailed current conditions on the island, as well as a five-day forecast, station-by-station measurements and an up-to-date in-depth textual analysis.
-The app also provides a map view with radar and satellite imagery, and lets users report local incidents (so called "impacts") back to the weather department – which helps them to fine-tune their forecasts and react to emergencies – especially in storm season.
+The app also provides a map view with radar and satellite imagery, and lets users report local incidents (so-called "impacts") back to the weather department – which helps them to fine-tune their forecasts and react to emergencies – especially in storm season.

 The app is rounded off by stunning local photography of the Caribbean paradise.

 Vision Thing decided to use RemObjects Elements and the Fire IDE to develop all three parts of the project in Swift, while sharing as much code as possible.
-This allowed them to design a unique user experience for both iOS and Android, based on a common set of back-end code that is used in both mobile apps and well as the server.
+This allowed them to design a unique user experience for both iOS and Android, based on a common set of back-end code that is used in both mobile apps as well as the server.

 The development was split into five distinct source projects: